 During an SPRF CPU interrupt, the CPU clears SPRF by reading the SPI status and control register with SPRF set and then reading the SPI data register.
-Any read of the SPI data register clears the SPRF bit.

-Reset clears the SPRF bit.
+Any read of the SPI data register clears the SPRF bit, and reset also clears the SPRF bit.